 Of course, nothing lasts forever.
 Your smart thermostat will wear down eventually – on average within ten years or more.
 Still, that is plenty of time to enjoy a comfortable home environment without having to replace your thermostat.

 The short answer – yes!
-Smart thermostats are designed to be installed anywhere an old thermostat is.
+Nest — and all smart thermostats — are designed to be installed anywhere an old thermostat is installed.
 That said, there are a few considerations that might make installing a smart thermostat trickier in an apartment than it would be in a house.

 How easy it will be to install a smart thermostat in your apartment depends on the heating and air conditioning systems in your building.
 In general, smart thermostats are designed to be compatible with a wide variety of systems – but they are also very new technology, and a lot of apartment buildings have outdated HVAC systems.